AtlasICL/lift_simulator/README.md

 All of the Python source code for the project is located in the `sources/` directory.

 The results from the simulation are:
-- the `.csv` / `.txt` results are in `results/data/` directory
+- the `.csv` / `.txt` results are in `results/data/` directory.
-- the graphs for that data are in `results/charts/` directory
+- the graphs for that data are in `results/charts/` directory.

-The documentation and analysis of the results is located at `specification/additional_docs/documentation.md`

-Here is the submission folder structure:

-ecm1414-coursework/
-├── sources/
-│   ├── testing/
-│   │   ├── graph_generation.py
-│   │   ├── testing_script.py
-│   │   └── ...
-│   ├── config.json
-│   ├── main.py
-│   ├── gui.py
-│   ├── lift.py
-│   ├── req_queue.py
-│   ├── request.py
-│   └── request_simulator.py
-├── results/
-│   ├── charts/
-│   │   └── *.png
-│   └── data/
-│       ├── lor_data/
-│       │   └── *.csv
-│       ├── ttsw_data/
-│       │   └── *.csv
-│       └── moves_data/
-│           └── *.csv
-├── specification/
-│   ├── additional_docs/
-│   │   ├── images_for_documentation/
-│   │   │   ├── diagrams.png
-│   │   │   └── ...
-│   │   └── documentation.md
-│   └── coursework_spec.pdf
-├── .gitignore
-└── README.md
+Our report / documentation is in the `report` directory.